f-chenyi/water_app/README.md

 Installation:

-`conda create -n fenics-flask -c conda-forge fenics` (2019.1.0)
+`conda install -c conda-forge --file requirements.txt fenics matplotlib`

 `conda activate fenics-flask`

-`conda install -c conda-forge --file requirements.txt`

-`conda install -c conda-forge matplotlib`

 Running the app:

 `gunicorn app:app`

+(It might take a few minutes to compile for the first time.
+Go to http://127.0.0.1:8000 to access the app.)